Orthosia (Caria)

 Orthosia (Ὀρθωσία) was a town of ancient Caria, inhabited during Hellenistic, Roman, and Byzantine times.
 It was not far from Alabanda, on the left bank of the Maeander River, and apparently on or near a hill of the same name.

-Near this town the Rhodians gained a victory over the Carians.
+Around 167 BC, the Mylasians and the Alabandians gathered an armed force and advanced toward Orthosia as part of their broader military actions in the area around Euromus.
+The Rhodians responded by sending troops under their commander Lycon.
+In the wider campaign, they defeated the Mylasians and Alabandians who had moved toward Orthosia.

 It was the seat of a bishop from an early date, and, while no longer a residential bishopric, it remains under the name Orthosias in Caria a titular see of the Roman Catholic Church.

 Its site is located near Yenipazar in Asiatic Turkey.